Edit

 When working with a multitenant system that uses Service Bus, you need to make a decision about the level of isolation that you want to adopt.
 Service Bus supports several isolation models.

-Consideration Namespace per tenant Shared namespace, separate topics or queues per tenant Shared namespace, topics or queues between tenants
+Consideration Namespace for each tenant Shared namespace or separate topics or queues for each tenant Shared namespace, topics, or queues between tenants

 Data isolation High Medium None

 Performance isolation Highest.
-Manage performance needs based on each tenant's requirements Medium.
-Potentially subject to noisy neighbor issues Low.
-Potentially subject to noisy neighbor issues
+Manage performance needs based on each tenant's requirements.
+Medium.
+Potentially subject to noisy neighbor problems.
+Low.
+Potentially subject to noisy neighbor problems.

 Deployment complexity Medium.
-Be aware of Azure Service Bus quotas and limits at the subscription level Medium.
-Message entities must be deployed on a per-tenant basis.
-Be aware of Azure Service Bus quotas and limits at the namespace level Low
+Be aware of Service Bus quotas and limits at the subscription level.
+Medium.
+Message entities must be deployed separately for each tenant.
+Be aware of Service Bus quotas and limits at the namespace level.
+Low

 Operational complexity High.
-Need to manage namespaces on a per-tenant basis Medium.
-Granular management of message entities might be required depending on tenant Low
+Manage namespaces separately for each tenant.
+Medium.
+Granular management of message entities might be required depending on tenant.
+Low

-Example scenario Individual application instances per tenant Dedicated queues for each tenant Large multitenant solution with a shared application tier and one or more shared queues and topics
+Example scenario Individual application instances for each tenant Dedicated queues for each tenant Large multitenant solution with a shared application tier and one or more shared queues and topics

 Within your solution, you can use a specific Service Bus namespace for each tenant.
-This deployment approach provides your solution with the maximum level of isolation, with the ability to provide consistent performance per tenant.
+This deployment approach provides your solution with the maximum level of isolation and the ability to provide consistent performance for each tenant.

-You can also fine-tune messaging capabilities for each tenant based on their needs, such as by using the following approaches:
+You can also fine-tune messaging capabilities for each tenant based on their needs by using the following approaches:

-The disadvantage to this isolation model is that, as the number of tenants grows within your system over time, the operational complexity of managing your namespaces also increases.
-If you reach the maximum number of namespaces per Azure subscription, you could deploy namespaces across different subscriptions (see deployment stamp pattern).
-This approach also increases resource costs, since you pay for each namespace you provision.
+The disadvantage to this isolation model is that as the number of tenants grows within your system over time, the operational complexity of managing your namespaces also increases.
+If you reach the maximum number of namespaces for each Azure subscription, you could deploy namespaces across different subscriptions.
+For more information, see Deployment Stamps pattern.
+This approach also increases resource costs because you pay for each namespace that you provision.

 Separate topics and queues in a shared namespace